alvin-muniz/LifeTravel-FrontEnd/README.md

 We put the browse cities list as a secondar visual element to provide the option to those who are wanting it.

+For my design i'm segmenting the view into a cities list as well as a citiy detail view.
+Each will pull from the other

 Sprint 2: HomePage
 A user should be able to: